wein.plus

 Chenanson

-The red grape variety is a new variety between Grenache Noir (Garnacha Tinta) x Jurançon Noir.
-Synonyms are Chenason, Chenançon, Pineau Gros, Shenanson and Vaalblaar Stein.
-The cross was made in France in 1958 by the ampelographer Paul Truel (1924-2014) on behalf of INRA at the Domaine de Vassal.
-Incidentally, the same parents also gave rise to the Ganson variety.
-This medium-maturing, high-yielding vine produces dark-coloured, fruity red wines with soft tannins.
-It is cultivated in southern France, mainly in the départements of Aude, Gard, Hérault and Vaucluse, on a total of 451 hectares.
-There are small areas of cultivation in the Spanish Penedès as well as in Australia in the Riverina area with 1.5 hectares.
-In 2016, 452 hectares of vines were reported (Kym Anderson statistics).
+The red grape variety is a new breed between Grenache Noir (Garnacha Tinta) x Jurançon Noir.
+Synonyms are Chenason, Chenançon, Pineau Gros, Shenanson, and Vaalblaar Stein.
+The crossing took place in 1958 in France by the ampelographer Paul Truel (1924-2014) on behalf of the INRA at the Domaine de Vassal.
+By the way, the variety Ganson also originated from the same parents.
+The medium ripening, high-yielding vine produces dark-colored, fruity red wines with soft tannins.
+It is grown in southern France in the departments of Aude, Gard, Hérault, and Vaucluse on a total of 451 hectares.
+Small cultivation areas exist in the Spanish Penedès as well as in Australia in the Riverina area with 1.5 hectares.
+In 2016, 452 hectares of vineyard area were reported (Kym Anderson).

 Voices of our members